I have complex medical needs I'd like you to know about. How can I make this happen?

 Where can I go if I’m sick?

-Most illnesses seen on college campuses are treatable and usually not severe.
-It may surprise you that USM’s Health Services provides many services on the Gorham campus.
-You can make an appointment to be seen for various acute illnesses, and we also provide birth control, STD/I testing, smoking cessation, travel and other immunizations, lab services, free condoms and basic primary care.
+- Most illnesses seen on college campuses are treatable and usually not severe.
+It may surprise you that USM’s Health Services provides many services.
+You can make an appointment to be seen for various acute illnesses, and we also provide birth control, STI testing and treatment, smoking cessation, travel and other immunizations, lab services, free condoms and basic primary care.

 What vaccinations are recommended before heading to college?